 Again, be aware of currents.
 Swimming back to your starting point can sometimes be hard work.
 It’s best to explore this area on the change of tide.

 For lots of fish, the place to go is Lasseter’s reef.
 This too has its challenges because it is quite a way from shore.
 The reef is about 400 metres out from the beach, in line with the toilet block.
-We were glad when we found a mud map to the site online.
+We were lucky enough to once find a mud map of the reef but, try as we could, we weren’t able to find it again so sorry, we can’t link to it!

-Even with the map, we were nervous about locating the reef as there are no signs of it from shore.
+We were a bit nervous about locating the reef as there are no signs of it from shore.
 As we walked down to the beach, we joked how good it would be if we got to the water, looked out and saw a boat flying a blue and white diver’s flag to mark the spot.

 We couldn’t believe it when that was exactly what happened.
 We double-checked with a group of divers who had just left the water.
 They confirmed that yes, the boat was sitting on top of the reef.

 Finding the Lasseter’s Reef

-As it turns out, the mud map is a good guide.
+As it turns out, the lost mud map was a good guide.
 That’s not to say we weren’t unhappy to have the boat to aim for.
 The map was correct when it described a swim of 400 metres or so.
 It is a fair way out.
 During our snorkel, we actually had a Sea Rescue boat cruise past and ask if we were okay.

 From the beach, you pass over a couple of hundred metres of sandy bottom then some sea grass appears.
 It gets thicker and thicker until you hit the bommie.
 It’s hard to miss, rising from the sea floor and covered in plants.